 The Colorado Workplace Accommodations for Nursing Mothers Act (2008) establishes a standard for an employer to:

-- Make reasonable efforts to provide a nursing mother with a private location in close proximity to her work area (other than a toilet stall) in which to express milk;
+- Make reasonable efforts to provide a nursing mother with a private location in close proximity to her work area (other than a toilet stall) in which to express breast milk

-- Not discriminate against women for expressing milk in the workplace
+- Not discriminate against women for expressing breast milk in the workplace

 The Lactation Accommodation Request Form can assist you with having a conversation with your employer about your breastfeeding desire when you return to work.